 Special Collections began collecting Gay and Lesbian material in the 1970s thanks to the leadership of bibliographer Anne E. Tracy.
 Since then, the collection has evolved to collect the individual voices of the LGBTQIA2S+ community.

 Early primary materials focused on the Gay Liberation Movement, which included literature, posters, and ephemera meant to complement the American Radicalism Collection.

-During the 1980s-1990s, the focus of the collection expanded to include issues of diversity within MSU.
-In order to ensure that LGBT people were included in the discussion and policy making of the University, a task force was formed to examine the climate for LGBT faculty, students and staff.
-1992, saw the publication of Moving Forward, a university-wide Gay and Lesbian task force report supported by the Office of the Provost.
+During the 1980s-1990s, the focus of the collection expanded to include diversity issues within MSU.
+In order to ensure that people of diverse gender and sexualities were included in the discussion and policy making of the University, a task force was formed to examine the climate for LGBT faculty, students and staff.
+1992, saw the publication of Moving Forward, a university-wide gay and lesbian task force report supported by the Office of the Provost.
 Thus, the MSU Libraries responded with a commitment to build and expand upon the existing LGBT materials housed in Special Collections.
 Some of the material collected during this time included rare books, popular culture, and archival materials.
 The timeline reflected in the collection also expanded to include material from the 1950s Homophile Movement, pulp fiction, periodicals, and comic books.

 In 2018 the collection was renamed from GLBT to LGBTQ+ in order to reflect a more inclusive approach in the scope of the collection, incorporating more BIPOC voices, as well as overlooked gender and sexual identities.